Synthesizing multi-log grasp poses in cluttered environments: METHOD

 \subsection{Input features and target maps}

-As input features, we used a five-channel image $\mathbf{I} = (\mb R, \mb G, \mb B, \mb D, \mb{M}_T)$, \textit{i.e.}, an RGB-D image, together with what we call a target mask, $\mb{M}_T$.
+As input features, we used a three-channel image $\mathbf{I} = (\mb I, \mb D, \mb{M}_T)$, \textit{i.e.}, an RGB-D image with the color channels summed and normalized to a (black and white) intensity image, together with what we call a target mask, $\mb{M}_T$.
 The RGB-D image contains a top-down view of the log pile, captured with an orthographic perspective by a virtual camera placed \SI{5}{m} above the ground.
 The $\mb{M}_T$ is defined as the union $\mb{M}_T = \bigcup_{i\in T}\mb{M}_i$, where $\mb{M}_i$ is a binary mask indicating all pixels that are part of the $i$th log.
 The $T$ is a set that contains the indices of the logs we consider as targets.
-Instead of letting the model output all valid grasps at once, we trained it to output valid grasps conditioned on that we want to pick up logs marked by $\mb{M}_T$.
+Instead of letting the model output all valid grasps at once, we trained it to output valid grasps conditioned on that we want to pick up the logs marked by $\mb{M}_T$.
 This conditioning allowed the model to associate multiple different grasps with the same pixel if needed.
-Using the union $\mb{M}_T$ as input rather than the individual masks $\mb{M}_i$ lets us target an arbitrary number of logs while keeping the size of the input fixed.
-Note that the model was not given access to the mask of non-target logs, which forced it to use the RGB-D input to learn how to avoid obstructing logs in the scene.
+Using the union $\mb{M}_T$ as input rather than individual masks $\mb{M}_i$ allows us to target an arbitrary number of logs while keeping the size of the input fixed.
+Note that the model was not given access to the mask of non-target logs or obstacles, which forced it to use the RGB-D input to learn how to avoid obstructing logs, rock and stumps in the scene.

 As target variables, we used a five-channel image, $G=(\mb C, \mb S, \mb W, \mb U, \mb B)$.
 The $\mb C$ and $\mb S$ encodes the grasp angle, $\phi$, as $C_{jk} = \cos(2\Phi_{jk})$ and $S_{jk} = \sin(2\Phi_{jk})$, respectively.
 This is the same component-wise encoding as the one used by Morrison \textit{et al.}~\cite{morrison2020learning}, and makes it easier for a neural network to learn the $\pi$-periodicity of the grapple orientation~\cite{hara2017designing}.
-The $\mb W$ encodes the grasp width $w$ in each pixel, and ranges from \SI{0.30}{m} to \SI{1.55}{m}.
+The $\mb W$ encodes the grasp width $w$ in each pixel and ranges from \SI{0.30}{m} to \SI{1.55}{m}.
 The $\mb{U}$ is an indicator image, with pixels close to a successful grasp labeled 1 and others 0.
 While perfectly binary in the ground truth data, it can take on any value in $(0, 1)$ in the model output.
-To emphasize the difference, we will refer to this value as the \textit{graspability} when talking about the model's continuous output.
+To emphasize the difference, we will refer to this value as \textit{graspability} when talking about the model's continuous output.